 - Bleeding into the urethra or bladder.
 This can cause a blood blister (hematoma).
 Or you may be unable to urinate or need to urinate often.

 - Bleeding from the rectum.
 If you have a transrectal biopsy, you may have a small amount of bleeding from your rectum for 2 to 3 days.

 - An allergic reaction to the anesthetic medicines used during the biopsy.

 After the biopsy

-- Have heavy bleeding or bleeding continues longer than 2 to 3 days.
+- Have heavy bleeding or bleeding that lasts longer than 2 to 3 days.